bradallenfisher/dmd-course-materials/practice/visual_manual.md

 **Process:**
 1. Select something you've struggled to understand for which you would like to create a visual how-to guide
   - Practice KISS.
 2. Choose the **graphic structure** that best suits the kind of how-to guide you are making.
-  - Examples include a storyboard, a flow-chart, a timeline, a diagram, or a doodle.
+This could be any of the following:
+  - storyboard
+  - flow-chart
+  - timeline
+  - diagram
+  - doodle.
 3. Use a pencil, pen, or marker to draw your how-to guide on paper.
   - Use a scanner for best results.